The way you promote your conference can be the difference between a successful, well-attended event and a conference filled with empty seats.

 4. Optimize your event website

-Your event website is often the first place potential presenters and attendees will visit to learn more about the conference.
+Your event website is often the first place potential attendees and presenters will visit to learn more about the conference.
 It’s important that this website makes it easy for people to find the information they’re looking for, and to digest that information clearly and easily.

 One way to optimize your website for search is to research the keywords that your target audience is using in their online research, and include content on your website that is focused on these keywords and terms.